 By Erin Magner, originally posted on Well+Good.

 According to skin gurus, there are all kinds of culprits behind those dreaded jawline breakouts—haywire hormones, dairy, and even cell phones have all been indicted.
 But there’s one equally guilty party that deserves a mention: the lymphatic system.
+Here, we will explain how each lymphatic drainage face massage technique can help benefit your health.

 First, a little biology lesson: “The lymphatic system carries nutrients and waste material between the body tissues and the blood,” explains esthetician Sadie Adams, who treats clients such as Sophia Bush and Alessandra Ambrosio at her Take Care spas in New York City and, as of this winter, Los Angeles.
 “Lymph nodes filter the fluid, trapping bacteria, viruses, and foreign substances.
 Stagnation or blockages in these nodes can mitigate the filtration process, increasing the amount of toxins in the blood and lymph.”